 Our secret to keeping our counters looking good is simply being a little careful — but not overly vigilant.
 We took up the habit of following the care suggestions provided by Waterlox (scroll waaaay down) from the outset and have had good results:

 - no ammonia- or bleach-based cleaning products like Fantastik or Formula 409;

 - no abrasive cleansers like Softscrub;

-- natural cleaners such as vinegar + water, Meyers, Method, are a-okay but not ones that include lemon, orange or grapefruit or the like;
+- natural cleaners such as vinegar + water, Meyers and other over-the-counter cleaners are a-okay but not ones that include lemon, orange or grapefruit or the like;

 - no scrubbing with the scrubby side of a sponge, scrubber pad, or SOS/brillo pad.